 LEVEL OF SOCIAL MEDIA USE

 Just about everyone is on at least one platform of social media.
 Which platform do they use or lean towards, how frequently do they use it.
 Are they on Facebook for 2-3 hours a day or is it only 20minutes a day?
 Are they engaging with others through that platform or are they just an observer?

 Each day all of us are faced with small problems.
 It can range from running out of coffee, a stain on your shirt, how to create a website, where is my closest atm or even feeling overwhelmed by the daily grind of your job.
 We all have little problems that need solving.
 And your job is to identify the problems of your ideal client.
 What are they experiencing day to day that you can help them with?
 Perhaps write down a scenario of what your ideal client does each day and think of some of the things that could happen or be an issue for them.
 Part of my ideal client’s problems is having structure around the way they create content, so I create articles to help them and provide worksheets and templates.

-A HOLISTIC BUSINESS MENTOR, CONFIDENCE COACH & FACILITATOR
+AN INTUITIVE BUSINESS MENTOR, SPIRITUAL TEACHER & FACILITATOR

 I know a thing or 2 about ditching People Pleasing…